 Amirkhani’s success is evidence of the human spirit’s capacity to rise above hardship and succeed on the global stage, inspiring fighters, refugees, and anyone who dares to dream big.
 Notably, he was even welcomed by the Finnish president, Sauli Niinisto, for coffee, a testament to his impact beyond sports.
 The world now eagerly awaits the next chapter in the legend of the Kurdish warrior who conquered the UFC.

-Riband Kurd is a professional photographer and journalist.
-Recognized as a member of the Union of Journalists in Finland, he currently contributes to MTV.
+Riband Saadallah is a professional photographer and seasoned journalist.
+He is a member of the Union of Journalists in Finland.